JKAng2022/Memory-Matching-Game/README.md

 Other minor fixes: (1) Prevent dragging of images that allows ghosting and player to see the image underneath.

 9 May 2022 - Base game complete.
 To test for bugs.

-Vercel Deploy: <a href="https://memory-matching-game-hazel.vercel.app/" title="Vercel Deploy">
+Vercel Deploy: <a href="https://memory-matching-game-hazel.vercel.app/" title="Vercel Deploy">Vercel Deploy</a>